dotnet/csharplang/meetings/2021/README.md

 ## Schedule when convenient
 - Mitigating the break for `Length` property pattern in context of list-patterns (Julien): https://github.com/dotnet/csharplang/issues/5226
 - Open questions with `Length`/`Count` assumptions in context of list-patterns (Julien): https://github.com/dotnet/csharplang/issues/5137
-- Should [DoesNotReturn] inform other flow analyses too?
+- Should [DoesNotReturn] warning be reported in nullable-disabled context?
 (Chuck): https://github.com/dotnet/csharplang/issues/5231

 ## Recurring topics